SASB Standards Board

 Sector Chair for Food & Beverage

-Stephanie Tang is Director and Senior Corporate Counsel, Securities and Corporate Governance at Autodesk, where she is responsible for SEC and corporate governance matters.
-Prior to joining Autodesk, Stephanie was Director of Legal at Stitch Fix, where she led the company’s securities and governance function and advised on a broad range of areas including employment, compensation, and finance matters.
+Stephanie Tang is Senior Counsel at Benchling, where she advises on corporate and employment issues.
+She was previously Director and Senior Corporate Counsel, Securities and Corporate Governance at Autodesk, where she was responsible for SEC and corporate governance matters.
+Prior to joining Autodesk, Stephanie was Director of Legal at Stitch Fix, leading the company’s securities and governance function and advising on a range of areas including employment, compensation, and finance.
 Before Stitch Fix, she was Senior Corporate Counsel and Assistant Corporate Secretary at The Clorox Company, where she helped develop the company’s corporate governance stockholder outreach program, and an associate in the corporate group at Orrick, Herrington & Sutcliffe LLP.
 She also served as a fellow at the ACLU of San Diego and Imperial Counties, where she worked on immigration, capital punishment, education, and First Amendment issues.
 Prior to law school, Stephanie worked as a risk analyst at a hedge fund.
 She has a J.D. from Yale Law School and a B.A. in Economics from Yale University.

 Partner, KPMG in the Netherlands